vitorgalvao/alfred-workflows/WebScreenshot/README.md

 ![](https://i.imgur.com/wP0LTlj.png)

-You may also upload an image (or pdf — imgur supports it as an upload but converts to png) by picking the `Upload Screenshot` `File Action`.
+You may also upload an image or video by picking the `Upload Screenshot` File Action.

 `uploadscreenshotclipboard` will upload the image in your clipboard.